 The NZDUSD opens at 0.6919 (mid-rate) this morning.

-Gold prices edged higher on Friday up 0.1%, closing out the week at $1,292 an ounce.
-WTI Crude Oil prices inched lower on Friday, down 0.3% to close out the week at $71.37 a barrel, having gained 1.0% on the week.
+Gold prices edged lower Friday, down 0.2% closing out the week at $1,221 an ounce.
+WTI Crude Oil prices slipped lower on Friday, down 1.5% and trading at $51.09 a barrel.

 Current indicative rates: